Rahul-4039/Collaborative-Coding-Platform/README.md

 💻 Collaborative Coding Platform
 A real-time collaborative code editor that supports HTML, CSS, and JavaScript (You can add more languages).
-It allows multiple users to join the same room, write and preview code together live, communicate through voice chat, and also gives suggestions and errors if any.
+It allows multiple users to join the same room, write and preview code together live, communicate through voice chat, and also gives suggestions and show errors if any.

 🚀 Features